Home How-to How to fix iPhone apps freezing after iOS 18 update

 3. Free up storage

-Like your PC or Mac, your iPhone might become unable to run apps successfully anymore if your internal storage is full.
+Like your PC or Mac, your iPhone might be unable to run apps successfully if your internal storage is full.

 This might be due to excessive app installation, heavy videos and photo files, and more.
 To check your iPhone or iPad storage, go to SettingsGeneraliPhone Storage.